AtsKotzen/moralis-node/README.md

 ### What this code do:

 - Get the BSC Price
+- Get the latest block number
 - Show Transactions from a specific block

-## TODO

-- Get the lastest block first, and then pass this number to moralis to get the block info